Indre-V/speedy-py/README.md

 ##  Colour Scheme

 High contrast colors are used to show terminal outputs on a black background to improve readability and accessibility.
-Warnings are red, standard prompts are yellow, and inputs for are blue.
+Warnings are red, standard prompts are yellow, and general information is blue.
-Summary of color useed in the terminal:
+Summary of color scheme used in the terminal:
-* LIGHTBLUE_EX: Used for displaying instructions, paragraphs to type, the game logo, and highlighting the "Press Enter to reveal each T&T" message in the typing skills advice section.
-* LIGHTMAGENTA_EX: Used for displaying the menu options and highlighting the "Press Enter to reveal each T&T" message in the typing skills advice section.
-* LIGHTGREEN_EX: Used for the prompt asking the user to select an option from 1 to 7, the "Start Typing Now >>>" message, congratulatory messages for 100% accuracy, and prompts to select options.
-* LIGHTYELLOW_EX: Used for confirmation prompts like "Would you like to try again?
-Y/N" and "Are you sure you want to quit?
-Y/N", as well as displaying an informational message indicating the range of valid options.
+Here's a brief summary of the color scheme used in the program:

+* MAGENTA: Used for some headings.
+* RED: Indicates errors or prompts for confirmation before quitting or deleting.
+* GREEN: Indicates success messages or prompts for confirmation before quitting.
+* YELLOW: Indicates warnings or prompts for user input.
-* LIGHTRED_EX: Used for displaying messages related to accuracy percentages, termination messages, and error messages for invalid input.
+* BLUE: Used for displaying instructions and tips.
+* RESET_COLOR: Used to reset the text color to default.

 [Back to top](#contents)